asjadnaqvi/DiD/docs/code/06_eventstudyinteract.md

 The *eventstudyinteract* command is written by Liyang Sun based on the Sun and Abraham 2020 paper [Estimating Dynamic Treatment Effects in Event Studies with Heterogeneous Treatment Effects](https://www.sciencedirect.com/science/article/pii/S030440762030378X).

 The command potentially has some issues.
-See the code and the graphs below.
-Some more testing is required.
-If you have some insights on how to fix this, then please email, or post in the [issues](https://github.com/asjadnaqvi/DiD/issues) section on GitHub.
+See the code and the graphs below for details.
+If you have some insights on how to fix this, then please email me, or post in the [issues](https://github.com/asjadnaqvi/DiD/issues) section on GitHub.

 ## Installation and options